isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 Students need to:

-*   uphold their own dignity when online (e.g. share appropriate content and participate in only legal online activities)
+*   uphold their own dignity when online (e.g., share appropriate content and participate in only legal online activities)

-*   respect other people online. (e.g. put themselves in others’ shoes, accept diverse views and opinions, give credit when using other people’s work and seek permission where necessary and avoid sharing hurtful materials)
+*   respect other people online. (e.g., put themselves in others’ shoes, accept diverse views and opinions, give credit when using other people’s work, and seek permission where necessary and avoid sharing hurtful materials)

 **2. Safe and Responsible Use**

 Students need to:

-*   have an understanding of the risks of harmful and illegal online behaviours, and take steps to protect themselves (e.g. keep their personal information private, verify the reliability of information using various sources, take steps to avoid dangers they may encounter online.)
+*   have an understanding of the risks of harmful and illegal online behaviours and take steps to protect themselves (e.g. keep their personal information private, verify the reliability of information using various sources, take steps to avoid dangers they may encounter online.)

 *   make wise and healthy choices (e.g. maintain a healthy balance of their online and offline activities)